pvc1989/miniWiki/algorithms/data_structures/README.md

 ### Cycle Detection

 Edge Classification:
-- tree edges (formed by parent)
+- tree edge: to child
-- nontree edges
-  - forward edge: to descendant
+- forward edge: to descendant (only in digraph)
 - back edge: to ancestor
-  - cross edge: to another subtree
+- cross edge: to another subtree (only in digraph)

-Graph has a cycle, iff DFS has a back edge.
+[Theorem] Graph has a cycle $\iff$ DFS has a back edge.

 DAG: Directed Acylic Graph.

 ### Topological Sort

-Sort vertices by the reverse of DFS finishing times, i.e. time at which `_DepthFirstVisit()` finishes.
+- Idea: sort vertices by the reverse of DFS finishing times, i.e. time at which `_depth_first_visit()` finishes.
 - Libraries
   - Python3: [`graphlib.TopologicalSorter`](https://docs.python.org/3/library/graphlib.html#graphlib.TopologicalSorter) provides functionality to topologically sort a graph of hashable nodes.
 - Applications: